 Outdoor Learning Center

-Only a handful of public schools systems in the U.S. can boast a learning resource like the Avon Outdoor Learning Center (OLC).
-Started back in the 80's, the OLC is a seven-acre gem where students can explore and discover in a classroom without walls, applying academic lessons into real-world practices.
+Established in the 1980s, the Avon Outdoor Learning Center is a seven-acre gem where students can explore and discover in a classroom without walls, applying academic lessons into real-world practices.
+Only a handful of public schools systems in the U.S. can boast a learning resource like the OLC.

 Approximately 10,000 students take part in our programs each school year.
 We offer educational experiences for all ages.
 Keep reading to learn more and to find out how to schedule a visit and utilize this incredible learning resource.